randymarsh77/spmx/README.md

 # Roadmap

 - Add `link` using a global-per-user `.spmx` json registry
-- Consider installing this tool as an override of `swift` and proxying all non-extension commands
+- Consider installing this tool as an override of `swift` and proxying all non-extension commands.
+Alternatively, just install as `spm`.